willkg/douglas/docs/syndication.rst

 Atom
 ----

-Starting with 1.3, Pyblosxom comes with an Atom flavour called "atom".
+Starting with 1.3, Douglas comes with an Atom flavour called "atom".
 If it's missing features that you want, then override the individual templates you need to adjust.